CodeYourFuture/curriculum/content/js3/blocks/one-to-one/index.md

     1='Describe how to render a list of data'
 +++

 We can now render _any_ film data object in the UI.
 However, to fully solve this problem we must render a list of data.
 For each film object, we need to render a corresponding film object in the UI.
 In this case, there is a {{<tooltip title="one-to-one mapping">}}A **one-to-one mapping** associates every element in a set to exactly one element in another set{{</tooltip>}}between the data array and the UI components on the web page.
+Each item in the array matches a node in the UI.
 We can represent this diagrammatically by pairing up the data elements with their corresponding UI components:

 ```mermaid
 ---